lhebia/lhebia/README.md

 ### Hi there 👋, I'm Lawrence Hebia

-A software developer with experience building applications in React, TypeScript & Ruby on Rails.
-With 5+ years experience in Technical Support, I'm looking to continue to grow and do what I love, everyday.
+A software developer trying to leave the world a better place than I found it through JavaScript and Ruby.
+I'm currently using my skills to improve the legal exeperience for all at Clio.

 I'm always working and optimizing my portfolio, [lawrencehebia.com](https://lawrencehebia.com).